VerosK/kubernetes-kopf-demo/README.md

 # Kopf demo

-This is a demo of Kopf, a framework for Kubernetes operators prepared for the Pycon.sk 2022 talk.
+This is a demo of Kopf, a framework for Kubernetes operators.
+The demo itself was prepared for the Pycon.sk 2022 talk.

 ## The goal